Old Main, Room 210

 - Detective fiction

-- Each Hour Redeem: Time and Justice in African American Literature.
-Forthcoming March 2013 from the University of Minnesota Press.
+- Each Hour Redeem: Time and Justice in African American Literature (University of Minnesota Press, March 2013)

 - "Beloved."
 Literary Encyclopedia.
 Eds.
 Robert Clark, Emory Elliott, and Janet Todd.
 26 May 2011.